krzemienski/awesome-from-stars/README.md

 * [rest-assured/rest-assured](https://github.com/rest-assured/rest-assured): Java DSL for easy testing of REST services
 * [restic/restic](https://github.com/restic/restic): Fast, secure, efficient backup program
 * [Restofire/Restofire](https://github.com/Restofire/Restofire): Restofire is a protocol oriented networking client for Alamofire
 * [datarhei/restreamer](https://github.com/datarhei/restreamer): 🟡 The Restreamer is a complete streaming server solution for self-hosting.
 It has a visually appealing user interface and no ongoing license costs.
 Upload your live stream to YouTube, Twitch, Facebook, Vimeo, or other streaming solutions like Wowza.
-Receive video data from OBS and publish it with the internal RTMP server.
+Receive video data from OBS and publish it with the RTMP and SRT server.
 * [mokoshalb/ReStreamer](https://github.com/mokoshalb/ReStreamer): A java app for restreaming live stream videos to another HLS source using FFMPEG
 * [shaunschembri/restreamer](https://github.com/shaunschembri/restreamer): Go application/library that re-streams an HLS stream through a Writer interface
 * [whittinghamj/restreamer-production](https://github.com/whittinghamj/restreamer-production): None